 - (1) You are expected to take all the exams (midterms and final).
 If you miss one of the midterm exams for a documented medical reason, the weight of that exam will be transferred to the final (thus the final will have a weight of 55%).
 If you miss two midterms or the final you will not pass this class.
-In order to have a justified absence from an exam you need to inform me before the scheduled time of the exam and you need to produce a medical certificate.
-Note that a grade of Incomplete can only be given when there are documented medical reasons and when the work submitted up to that point is of passing quality (these are the rules at UCD). - (2) Nobody will be allowed to take early examinations or later ones.
-The dates of the midterms and final are given above. - (3) I do NOT grade "on the curve".
+At best you will get a grade of "Incomplete"; note that an Incomplete can only be given when there are documented medical reasons and when the work submitted up to that point is of passing quality (this is the policy at UCD).
+In order to have a justified absence from an exam you need to inform me before the scheduled time of the exam and you need to produce a medical certificate. - (2) Nobody will be allowed to take early examinations or later ones.
+The dates of the midterms and final for this course are given above.
+The Class Schedule and Room Directory lists the times that final examinations are to be held.
+This information is available at the beginning of the term so that you can avoid final examination conflicts. - (3) I do NOT grade "on the curve".
 I believe that your grade should reflect entirely what you have learned.
-Grades will be determined according to the table below.
+Grades will be determined according to the scale below.
 Thus, in principle, everybody in the class could end up with an A. In the past the mean of each exam has been in the range 65-75.